d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/data-access-control/README.md

 >For more information please see the [SAP Help site](https://help.sap.com/viewer/c8a54ee704e94e15926551293243fd1d/cloud/en-US/a032e51c730147c7a1fcac125b4cfe14.html).

-## Create Data Access Control Table
+## Create Table for Data Access Control
 In the first step you define a local table, which contains the allowed value for a user.

 1. Navigate to the Repository Explorer